JasmineOuO/MeaningfulNonsense/src/pages/blog/28-07-2019-gasping-for-air.md

 Then… I began to feel it.

-It was as if with every howling wind and droplet of rain that continued to flood the city, I could feel the Earth mourning.
+It was as if with every howling wind and every droplet of rain that continued to flood the city, I could feel the Earth mourning.
 For the loss of life.
 For the shortened life of the innocent.
 It was in so much pain.

 Then I looked up again.
-And with pleading eyes and tears that could no longer be felt streaking down my face, I could only think of one thing to say.
+And with pleading eyes and tears that were no longer felt streaking down my face, I could only think of one thing to say.

 *I’m sorry.*